-The School of Mass Communications offers the following 10 scholarships for its majors.
+The Robertson School of Media and Culture offers the following 10 scholarships for its majors.
 Students must complete an application form for each scholarship they seek.
 Application packages are due March 1.
 The School will announce and publicize the scholarship application process in January or February.

 The Alden Aaroe Scholarship (up to $1,000) awarded to a rising junior or senior mass communications student studying journalism with a 3.0 or higher GPA.
 This award is based heavily on GPA.

 The Crutchfield Journalism Scholarship (up to $2,500) awarded to a rising junior or senior print journalism major.
 The award is based on academic achievement, financial need and the promise of success in newspaper work.

 The Joseph F. Mason Scholarship (up to $500) awarded to a senior mass communications student studying advertising.
 The award is based on merit, as well as demonstrated student and community leadership.

 The Lincoln Financial Group Journalism Scholarship (up to $500) awarded on the basis of financial need to an undergraduate student who has completed at least 60 hours in the journalism program, has a minimum GPA of 3.0 and is in good academic standing.

 The Martha Jolly Grant Scholarship (up to $500) awarded to a mass communications student who has an interest in pursuing a career in public relations or advertising and who is either a nontraditional student, returning student and/or representative of an underserved population.
 The award is based on academic merit.

 The Martin Agency Endowed Scholarship (up to $2,500) awarded to a rising senior minority student majoring in advertising or public relations.
 The award is based on academic merit, recommendations and financial need.
 At least one letter of recommendation and a statement of need should be attached to the application.